tomifuchi/personal_coursera_note/README.md

 Again this is very rough knowledge, as I further my understanding when I learn Linear algebra and Machine learning theory, I'm going to fix up and clarify some of the concept in this folder.

-Similar to stochastic gradient descend, how are you going to train the model with too much information ?
+Similar to stochastic gradient descend, how do you train the model with too much information ?
 You train it one by one and adapt accordingly.
 You may stumble but...You'll eventually arrive at the optimal solution.
 Eventually.